Persecution of Muslims by Meccans

-In the early days of Islam at Mecca, the new Muslims were often subjected to abuse and persecution.
-The persecution lasted for twelve years beginning from the advent of Islam to Hijrah.
-Muhammad preached Islam secretly for three years.
-Then, he openly preached Islam, resulting in public prosecutions.
-Muhammad and his followers were first belittled and ridiculed, then persecuted and physically attacked for departing from traditional Mecca's tribal ways.

-When Islam began to spread, the Makkans asked Abu Talib, the uncle and guardian to Muhammad, to hand him over to them for execution but he repeatedly refused.
-Abu Talib acted fast and called on the members of Banu Hashim and Banu al-Muttalib to meet at the Ka'bah and convinced them to pledge that they would protect their clansman, Muhammad.
-Abu Lahab, another of the Prophet's uncles and enemy, refused to take the pledge and declared he was on the side of the Quraysh.

-After Abu Talib's refusal, they (Quraysh of Makka) gathered together to confer and decided to draw up a document in which they undertook not to marry women from the Banu Hashim and the Banu al-Muttalib, or to give them women in marriage, or to sell anything to them or buy anything from them (until the Prophet was given up to them to be killed).
-They drew up a written contract to that effect and solemnly pledged themselves to observe it.
+When the Islamic prophet Muhammad initially spread Islam in his hometown, Mecca, he did not meet with any significant opposition from his tribesmen, the Quraysh.
+Rather, they were indifferent to his activities, as they did not appear to be particularly interested in devotional meetings.
+This was the case until Muhammad started attacking their beliefs, which caused tensions to arise.
+The Muslims then reportedly received persecution that lasted for twelve years beginning from the advent of Islam to the Hijrah.

+Abu Talib, the chief leader of Muhammad's tribe, the Banu Hashim, supported his nephew Muhammad against other tribes.
+Muhammad's Tribe was boycotted in terms of marriage and business until they gave Muhammad to other tribes.
 The event forced Abu Talib to move the clans to a valley called Shi'b of Abu Talib.
-The boycott lasted three years and was ended when relatives of the clans intervene.
+The boycott lasted three years and was ended when relatives of the clans intervened due to extreme poverty in the valley.

 In the next year when Abu Talib, his uncle who supported him in this ordeal died, Muhammed was left with no protection.
 The repercussions of the death of Abu Talib were in the political sphere.
 His successor as chief of the Banu Hashim appears to have been his brother, Abu Lahab.
 Although Abu Lahab had joined the 'grand alliance' against Hashim during the boycott, he is said at first to have promised to protect Muhammad in the same way as Abu Talib had done.
-After a time, however, Abu Lahab formally refused protection to Muhammad on the grounds that Muhammad alleged 'Abd al-Muttalib to be in Hell.
+Abu Lahab tortured his nephew Muhammad to give up Islam.
+Abu Lahab formally refused protection to Muhammad against other tribes on the grounds that Muhammad alleged that Abu Talib was in hell due to his rejection of Islam.
 The loss of security was on the surface a great disaster for Muhammad and for the cause of Islam.

-In 622, Muhammad and his few hundred followers left Makkah and travelled to Madinah, knowing that Quraysh were plotting to kill him and his followers.
+In 622, Muhammad and his few hundred followers left Mecca and travelled to Medina, knowing that Quraysh were plotting to kill him and his followers, an event that became known as the Hijrah.